nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 :information_source: **Command Formats:** <br>

--`list`: lists all contacts in the EduMate Application.
+* `list`: lists all contacts in the EduMate Application.

 </div>